Trump faces flurry of investigations beyond Jan. 6 probe | Law-Order

 James' office is involved in Vance's criminal probe and is conducting its own civil investigation.

 Separately, Trump is facing scrutiny over properties he owns in the New York City suburbs.
-The New York Times reported in October that Westchester County District Attorney Mimi E. Rocah subpoenaed records from both the Trump National Golf Club in Westchester and the town of Ossining as it investigates whether Trump's company misled officials to cut taxes for a golf course there.
+Westchester County District Attorney Mimi E. Rocah subpoenaed records from the town of Ossining as it investigates whether Trump's company misled officials to cut taxes for a golf course there, two people familiar with the probe told The Associated Press on condition of anonymity because they were not authorised to speak publicly on the matter.

 GEORGIA In Atlanta, Fulton County District Attorney Fani Willis opened an investigation in January into possible attempts to interfere with the administration of the state's 2020 election, which Trump narrowly lost.